 This post will be taking a look at biblical faith, primarily from Hebrews 11.
 The Greek word pitis, usually translated as faith, is one of the most common words used in the New Testament; found 243 times.
 It is also a word, and concept, that is central to Christianity and our salvation.
 Faith is the human response to God’s grace that leads to salvation.

 Confidence translates the Greek word hypostasis.
-According to Mounce this word means “a standing under; a taking of a thing upon one’s self.”
-It is used 5 times in the New Testament; 4 of them translated as something like confidence or assurance; and the other time as essence, with Jesus being the essence of God (Heb.
+According to Mounce, this word means “a standing under; a taking of a thing upon one’s self.”
+It is used 5 times in the New Testament; 4 of them are translated as something like confidence or assurance; and the other time as essence, with Jesus being the essence of God (Heb.
 1:3).
 Faith is taking hold of that for which one hopes and making it a part of who you are.
-For the Christian that hope would be salvation / eternal life.
+For the Christian, that hope would be salvation / eternal life.
 And faith is living with that future as a current reality in your life.